105: The Boswell Sisters, ‘Crazy People’

 In 1936, all three sisters got married.
 Martha and Vet retired from show biz, leaving wheelchair-bound (some sources say polio, some say childhood accident) lead singer Connee to follow a reasonably successful solo career for the next 25 years.

-They have been called one of the very best vocal jazz groups ever, maybe THE best.
-I’ve been listening for a week now, and I’m of the mind that that’s no exaggeration.
+They have been called one of the very best vocal jazz groups ever, maybe THE best, and to my mind that that’s no exaggeration.
 Their vocals were often so hot that the girls were assumed to be black.
 They scat with the best of them, and do some knock-out imitations of instruments or nonsense sounds.
 But most important, their 3-part harmonies are tighter than Aunt Bertha’s girdle.
 They make CS&N sound like YY&Y. Their arrangements are constantly chock full of unexpected shifts in tempo, major/minor mode, key, and tone, flipping cheekily from dead serious to insouciant comic and back.
 They have a wicked and sometimes rather racy sense of humor.

 Here are the Mills Brothers, also early 1930s, ohsobland in comparison.